-UN’s Guterres issues red alert, warns world – Vanguard
+UN secretary-general issues ‘red alert’ for world ahead of 2018 – The Hill

 |

-UN Secretary-General Antonio Guterres has issued “a red alert'' to the world” ahead of the year 2018.
-Mr António Guterres.
-Guterres said: “On New Year's Day 2018, I am not issuing an appeal.
-I am issuing an alert – a red alert for our world.''
-The UN …
+'The world has gone in reverse': UN issues 'red alert' for unity in 2018

-UN chief issues 'red alert,' urges world to come together in 2018 to tackle pressing challenges
+United Nations chief issues 'red alert,' tells world to unite: Watch

 Do you have something awesome to share with the world?
 Click here to share